Stephanie-Thomas/recipes/README.md

     5. Lasly, under the ingreidents list, add an `h3` heading called steps followed by an ordered list

 ### Files & Purpose
-- `index.html` - Contains the root file and links all other files
+- `index.html` - Contains the root file and uses anchor elements to link files from the recipe directory to the homepage
 - `grilledcheese.html` - Contains the recipe to my amazing bacon and onion grilled cheese sandwich
 - `chickenpotpie.html` - Contains the recipe to my family favorite chicken potpie